Congratulations to All the Oral and Poster Presentations Winners!

 – Logistics: Supplies to mount poster will be made available at set-up.
 Each poster will be assigned a number to easily allow presenters to find the location for placement of their poster.
 Poster number assignments are grouped according to the Technical Session numbers and topics.
 Posters will be judged for best paper award and therefore must follow the poster numbers/space assigned for your poster.
 Forum staff will be on hand to assist with set up.

 – It is recommended that you ship your poster to your hotel, to the attention of yourself.
-Please do not ship it to the Al Lawson, Jr. Multipurpose Center and Teaching Gymnasium is it can easily be lost.
+Please do not ship it to the Al Lawson, Jr. Multipurpose Center and Teaching Gymnasium.
+It can easily be lost.

-– Open Session: Formal poster presentations will be from 5:30 PM to 7:30 PM on Monday.
-Poster judges will begin formal viewing of student posters at 5:30 PM all presenters must attend to present their posters.
+– Open Session: Formal poster presentations will be from 3:30 PM to 5:30 PM on Thursday, April 7, 2022.
+Poster judges will begin formal viewing of student posters at 3:30 PM.
+All presenters must attend to present their posters.

 – Poster Size: Posters should be no larger than 36 inches wide and NO MORE THAN 48 inches in height.